Public release of data

 Data release dates

-Release dates for offshore petroleum and greenhouse gas data vary according to the type of information and the legislation under which the data was collected.
-Full details are in Parts 8 (for petroleum) and 10 (for GHG) of the RMA Regulations.
+Release dates for offshore petroleum and greenhouse gas data vary according to the type of information and the legislation under which it was collected.

 Open information